erbsland-dev/erbsland-unittest/doc/chapters/reference/index.rst

 Reference
 =========

-This reference gives you an overview of all relevant classes, macros and namespaces of *Erbsland UnitTest*.
+This reference gives you an overview of all relevant classes, macros and namespaces of *Erbsland Unit Test*.

 .. toctree::
     :maxdepth: 2